KripKrop72724/crunchy/README.md

 # crunchy

 Backend service for uploading massive Excel files, tracking progress via Redis, and ingesting into DuckDB.
+A simple React frontend is included for uploading files and monitoring progress in real time.

 ## Features
 - **Streaming uploads** of arbitrarily large Excel files without exhausting memory.